Why was Burren in Bloom established?

 Who should come to the events?

-The Burren in Bloom festival is a community event which welcomes our members, local residents and visitors; anyone really that has an interest in nature and/or getting to know the Burren a bit more.
+The Burren in Bloom in-person festival is a community event which welcomes our members, local residents and visitors; anyone really that has an interest in nature and/or getting to know the Burren a bit more.
 Unfortunately we are not equipped to accommodate large groups or those who are trying to make a commercial gain from the event.
 Unfortunately we have a no dogs policy as there may be livestock present.
 Children are welcome to join us for the walks however these are mostly off road and can cover a good distance so are only suitable for smallies in a rucksack or children over 10.

 What happens if I cannot attend?